On & Off The Gringo Trail: Part One

 Upon arrival at the petrol station—just beyond the community walls—the mood immediately shifted.
 A black truck glided into the forecourt, and a trio of hulking police officers emerged, stocked with heavy assault rifles and even heavier leather.
 They looked more like black ops mercenaries than protectors of the peace.

-He spoke softly.
-“No one will help us here,” he said.
+“No one will help us here,” he said softly.
 “We must look after each other.
 We are our own guardians.”

 “Those guys…” Fabian whispered, his trademark grin evaporating, “…are gangsters.
 ‘Businessmen’, we call them.”
 He frowned.
 “I don’t like these fuckers.
 They have nothing to lose.
-Too unpredictable…”
+Way too unpredictable…”

 “Do they know you?”
 I asked, hoping for some divine protection.